rdi-berkeley/llm-agents-mooc/index.md

 &nbsp;
 ## Completion Certificate

 LLM Agent course completion certificates will be awarded to students based on the rules of the following tiers.
 All assignments are due December 12th, 2024 at 11:59PM PST.
+To recieve your certificate please complete the [Certificate Declaration Form](https://forms.gle/nYGJLPTdb7af2Dq59) by December 17th, 2024 at 11:59PM PST.

 **Trailblazer Tier:**
 - Complete all 12 quizzes associated with each lecture